my-dimons/Unity-Examples/docs/source/script_utils/audio/audio.rst

 Audio
 =====

-Here is the audio docs!
+Here are the audio docs!

+If you want to play SFX easily with a random pitch variance, see :docs:`sfxmanager`.

+If you want to have a simple background music script, see :docs:`backgroundmusicmanager`.

 .. toctree::

+   audiomanager
    sfxmanager
    backgroundmusicmanager
-   audiomanager